Sing (Annie Lennox song)

 "Sing" is a song recorded by Scottish singer Annie Lennox for her fourth solo studio album, Songs of Mass Destruction (2007).
 It was released as the second single from the album on 1 December 2007 by RCA Records.
 Lennox was inspired to write the track after seeing South African activist Zackie Achmat at Nelson Mandela's 46664 HIV/AIDS concert.
 She wanted the track to be a source of empowerment for people without a voice of their own.
 It also gave rise to her SING Campaign which aimed to raise funds and awareness for issues surrounding HIV/AIDS.
 "Sing" was produced by Glen Ballard and interpolates the South African tune "Jikelele"; the music was given to Lennox by an activist group called The Generics.

 Lennox personally invited other musicians and singers to work on the track.
 Ultimately 23 singers were enlisted, who recorded guest vocals on the chorus of the song in different locations.
 Among them, American singer Madonna also sang the second verse.
 "Sing" was accompanied by a number of remixes released on the same date.
 A music video was also released to promote the track.
 Lennox also performed it throughout the United States as part of her SING campaign.
 Music critics noted the empowering and anthemic nature of the track, recalling Lennox's previous work.
-It had minor chart placements on the UK Singles Chart, and the US Adult Contemporary and Dance Club Songs charts.
+It achieved some commercial success on the UK Singles Chart, as well as the US Adult Contemporary and Dance Club Songs charts.
+In Lennox's native Scotland, it reached number thirty-three on the Scottish Singles Charts.